-Measurement Description Measurement Unit Interpretation stored procedure query plan required by a user was available in the procedure cache. stored procedure query plan that users required were, more often than not, unavailable in the procedure cache.
+Measurement Description Measurement Unit Interpretation Procedure hit ratio The percentage of time a stored procedure query plan required by a user was available in the procedure cache.
+Percent Ideally, the value of this measure should be high.
+A low value indicates that many stored procedure query plan that users required were, more often than not, unavailable in the procedure cache.
 To ensure that accesses to physical database tables do not increase as a result, check the most accessed procedure and place it in named cache.
 A low cache hit rate could also indicate a badly sized cache.
 Use the detailed diagnosis of this test to view the top-5 procedures in the cache in terms of memory usage.
-If need be, you can resize the cache using the following formula: $\text{max # of concurrent users } (4 + \text{size of largest plan}) 1.25$
+If need be, you can resize the cache using the following formula: $\text{max } \# \text{ of concurrent users } (4 + \text{size of largest plan}) 1.25$

-7.4 Sybase Server Layer
+5.4 Sybase Server Layer